Mycelium Congress 2021

 like many of the pioneers………………..

-With more than a decade of experience, Ecovative uses proprietary bioreactors and workflow to capitalize on mycelium’s unique biology that can be made to grow materials that self-assemble into complex, fully-formed structures.
+With more than a decade of experience, Ecovative uses proprietary bioreactors and workflow to capitalize on mycelium’s unique biology that can grow materials that self-assemble into complex, fully-formed structures.
 The process requires no light, can be carried out in any location, and sequesters carbon in the growing fungus.
 These resulting materials are high-performance, low-environmental impact products used by the food, textile, and packaging industries.

 This new funding will be used to scale the company’s technology, production, and team to bring its product to a commercial scale.
 To create the new whole cuts of alternative meat, Atlast is partnering with Ecovative, its parent company.
 Using Ecovative’s AirMycelium manufacturing platform, Atlast is currently building the largest aerial mycelium farm in the U.S. to supply its production of meat alternatives. … Atlast offers its first product, mycelium-based bacon, through its brand MyEats.
 Dubbed MyBacon, it consists of six plant-based ingredients, is cholesterol-free, and the serving size of two slices contains 4 grams of protein.
 The Honest Weight Food Co-op in Albany, New York is the only retailer that carries MyEats bacon right now, but the product will be distributed to more grocery retailers as production picks up.